ckilpatrick20/katacoda-ckilpatrick/intro-to-tdd-with-java/scenario-student-tracking-application/step1.md

 ### Writing our first test

-For our first test, we're going to create a new test method called `givenStudentName_ThenReturnDisplayName`.
+For our first test, we're going to create a new test method called `givenStudentFirstLasName_ThenReturnFullName`.
 This test method will assert that `studentFullName` is equal to the concatination of the student's first and last name when we call our `student.displayStudentFullName` method

 - **NOTE** There is no code in our `Student.java` file so we expect this test will fail